praneethk0910/Neural-Networks-and-Deep-Learning---ICP-3/README.md

 Name: Praneeth Kumar Annapureddy ID: 700747594

-1. Create a class Employee and then do the following
+1.Create a class Employee and then do the following

 Create a data member to count the number of Employees